Elmbank

 1100 Dorchester Street, Montreal, Quebec

-Built circa 1865, for Andrew Robertson (1827-1890), President of the Montreal Board of Trade etc., and his wife Agnes Bow (b.c.1829).
-In 1884, when the 1200 members of the British Association for the Advancement of Science descended on Montreal, Robertson held a garden party at Elmbank for 500 guests.
+Completed in 1867, for Andrew Robertson (1827-1890), President of the Montreal Board of Trade etc., and his wife Agnes Bow (1827-1899).
+The house had a long frontage on Dorchester Street, sitting on 1.8-acres between St. Mathieu and St. Martin Streets.
+In the grounds there were greenhouses for grapes and hothouses for exotic flowers, stables, a gardener's house, and a coach-house.
+In 1884, when the 1200-members of the British Association for the Advancement of Science descended on Montreal, Robertson held a garden party here for 500-guests.
 It was also the scene in 1875 of the marriage between the Robertson's eldest daughter, Mary, to James Stewart Tupper, eldest son of Prime Minister Sir Charles Tupper, 1st Bt.
-After Robertson's death in 1890, the mansion became the home of his daughter, Bella, and her husband Hugh Paton (1852-1941).
-The Patons divided their time between here and their summer island estate north of Montreal, Île Paton.
-It was likely demolished after Hugh's death in 1941.
+After Robertson's death here in 1890, the mansion became the home of his daughter, Bella, and her husband Hugh Paton....

 This house is best associated with...